taijeronv/taijeronv_info/content/home/experience.md

 date_end = "2013-08-15"
 description = """
 - Mentored a special unit of 10 Afghan patrolmen tasked with augmenting coalition forces and securing FOB Salerno.
-- Developed and taught a one-week induction program to my ten-man police unit, improving their ability to operate with coalition partners.
+- Developed and taught a one-week induction program to my ten-man police unit, improving their ability to operate with coalition forces.
 - Assisted 33 patrolmen in planning independent night patrols.
 - Participated in over 50 mounted and dismounted combat  patrols with the US Army while advising the Afghan police. """